Nisargs23/Bandit/Writeups.md

 ## Level 7

-For this level there was a file name and the word next to it. on using ls, there was only one file, data.txt.
+For this level there was a file name and the word next to it.
+On using ls, there was only one file, data.txt.
 When I tried to see the contents, it just kept going.
-So obviusly, I had to find the word millionth from data.txt
+So obviusly, I had to find the word 'millionth' from data.txt

 <img width="242" alt="image" src="https://github.com/Nisargs23/Bandit/assets/148000598/71d16723-ab84-45be-8a58-16902a54eb82">

 I quickly went through the man page for grep.
-I looked for examples, but there was only one which was a little complicated for me.
-So I just googled the syntax for basic grep command.
+I looked for examples, but there was only one example, which was a little complicated for me.
+So I just googled the syntax for a basic grep command.
 Et voila, there was the word and the password next to it.
 This one took lesser time than the previous 2 levels.
 I learned how to look for a word in a particular file in this level.